What is a head injury?

 Who is at risk for a head injury?

-Young children, older adults, and males are at most risk for head injuries.
+Young children, older adults, and males are most at risk for head injuries.
 Those who don’t use child car seats, seat belts, or safety helmets are also at increased risk for head injuries.
+People under the influence of alcohol or drugs are more likely to have a head injury.

 What are the symptoms of a head injury?